newpouy/InstagramHelper/README.md

 # Mass block/unblock

 On the extension's popup applet, click the "Block/Unblock users!" button.
+Insert the list of the accounts to be blocked/unblocked into the text area and click the appropriate button to start the process.
+The input is either usernames or user ids.
+It is better and safer to use user id, as the extension needs to resolve the username to the user id anyway, and also the account's username could be easily changed by the account's owner, but user id always remains the same.

 The functionality and behavior is very similar to [Mass follow/unfollow](#mass-followunfollow).